- What sequencing hardware do you have?

 What sequencing hardware do you have?

-We operate an Illumina NextSeq 500 machine, which is capable of producing reads ranging in length 75-150 bp.
+We operate an Illumina NextSeq 2000 machine, which is capable of producing reads ranging in length 75-150 bp.
 These reads can be produced as single- or paired-end reads (dictated by the reagents, not the hardware).
-The machine has two basic operating modes.
-In ‘mid-output’ mode, approximately 130 million reads are produced (or read pairs, if paired-end reagents are used).
-In high-output mode, approximately 400 million reads or read pairs are produced.
+Reagents are available for three different run sizes.
+With P1 kits, approximately 100 million reads or read-pairs are produced.
+With P2 kits, approximately 400 million reads or read-pairs are produced.
+With P3 kits, approximately 1.2 billion reads or read-pairs are produced.
 The total data output depends on library quality and clustering density (more on that below).

 Which library prep kit should I use?